git04112019/logicpilot/BUILD_COMPLETE.md

 **Status**: ✅ **PRODUCTION READY**

-You now have a **production-grade, Alpine-based LLMs OS** that combines:
+You now have a **production-grade, Alpine-based LogicPilot** that combines:
 - LogicPilot's lightweight architecture
-- LLMs OS workflow automation
+- LogicPilot workflow automation
 - Complete tooling and automation
 - Comprehensive documentation